Protect Sensitive Data on Online School Systems

-“Many online activities remain unregulated,” states Dr. Ivy D. Patdu.
-She continues that children are a vulnerable sector.
+“Many online activities remain unregulated,” stated Dr. Ivy D. Patdu on the Data Privacy Act and Child Online Protection.
+She continued that children are a vulnerable sector.
 Kids need protection from exploitation, but data theft as well.
 Children don’t have many assets compared to an adult, but the former is still at risk of losing sensitive data all the same.

 Compared to banks and multimillion-dollar companies, schools are relatively a small target.
 Unfortunately, though, it also means that it is easier to hack than such institutions.
 In addition, when it comes to online security, schools are underfunded.

 Finally, children’s brains aren’t fully developed, so they’re not equipped to grasp finer details like laws.
 Likewise, children don’t always understand that they should be careful on the internet — or, if they do, they don’t know to what degree.
 As a result, according to the General Data Protection Regulation (GDPR), children “may be less aware of the risks, consequences and safeguards concerned and their rights in relation to the processing of personal data.”
 That’s why it’s so important to protect sensitive data.

 Web security plans for an online school system

 Web security plans, or web security solutions, “defend websites, including government sites, from all sorts of malicious digital attacks.”
 Information is stored online, on Cloud-based systems, for example.
 You can also store data on physical servers.